landonwjohnson/landonwjohnson/README.md

 ## ⚡ Skills I'm Currently Learning:
 <sub>
-Exploring SwiftUI, StyleXJS, and Google App Script in my spare time has been rewarding.
+I've been exploring SwiftUI, StorybookJS, React Native Web, StyleXJS, and Google App Script in my spare time.
 After working with React Native, I've focused on understanding the native code behind cross-platform frameworks like SwiftUI.
-While I'm fascinated by having one codebase for multiple platforms, I recognize that it's not always realistic, depending on the project requirements.
-You have more control and better performance when programming individually for each platform.
-I use React Native with Atomic Design Patterns to maintain a consistent user experience across iOS, Android, tvOS, and Xbox platforms. </sub>
+I recognize that while one codebase for multiple platforms is appealing, programming individually for each platform offers better control and performance.
+I use React Native with Atomic Design Patterns to ensure a consistent user experience across iOS, Android, Web, tvOS, AndroidTV and Xbox.</sub>

 <sub>I've also been experimenting with StyleXJS from Meta for its user-friendly approach to cross-platform development.
 Additionally, I'm learning Google App Script to build web applications and add-ons for personal projects. </sub>